 The SLCIDA-CDC is authorized to remit one-half of the bond fees received by SLCIDA-CDC to the SLCIDA.
 There are no restrictions on these payments and payments are made in accordance with enabling legislation and in accordance with resolution CDC-10-10-17, passed on October 10, 2010.
 This resolution adopted a policy which authorized the transfer to the SLCIDA of 50% of any and all Project/Bond Fees the SLCIDA-CDC receives.
-During 2023 and 2022, there was no such activity.
+During 2024 and 2023, there was no such activity.

 The SLCIDA-CDC is related to the St. Lawrence County Industrial Development Agency-Local Development Corporation (SLCIDA-LDC) through common board membership and officers.
-During 2023 and 2022, the SLCIDA-CDC paid SLCIDA-LDC for management fees in the amount of \$ 14,467 and \$ 14,352, respectively.
+During 2024 and 2023, the SLCIDA-CDC paid SLCIDA-LDC for management fees in the amount of \$14,534 and \$14,467, respectively.

 The SLCIDA-CDC is related to the St. Lawrence County Property Development Corporation (SLCPDC) through common board membership and officers.
-During 2021, the SLCPDC borrowed funds from SLCIDA-CDC in the amount of \$ 500,000 for bridge funding.
-See Notes 4 and 7 for additional detail regarding this borrowing.
+During 2021, the SLCPDC borrowed funds from SLCIDA-CDC in the amount of \$500,000 for bridge funding.
+See note 4 for additional detail regarding this borrowing.